Skip to main content

 No, ELSS funds are subject to market risk and performance/returns are not guaranteed; they depend upon market conditions.

-You can use tools such as CAGR calculators and XIRR calculators to estimate the returns on your ELSS funds.
+You can use tools such as CAGR calculators and XIRR calculators to estimate the returns on your ELSS tax saver fund returns.
 You can also refer to AMFI and other reputable websites, along with your AMC’s website, for latest returns data.

 Past performance may or may not be sustained in future.